Valentine122/algolab3/README.md

 To run my code:
 • Clone this repository git clone https://github.com/Valentine122/algolab3

-• Enter your data in gamsrv.in
+• Enter your data in file in/in1

-• And use command: py gamsrv.py
+• And use command: py main.py